-The JCCF’s premise is to lend a helping hand to professional rodeo athletes and their families in the event of catastrophic injuries resulting from professional rodeo activities.
+The JCCF lends a helping hand to professional rodeo athletes and their families in the event of serious injuries resulting from professional rodeo activities.
 The fund fills the void of financial hardship when the inevitable serious injury interferes with the careers of those who have dedicated their lives to the sport.
-At the closing of 2010, JCCF had awarded more than $5.6 million in need-based financial assistance to more than 850 injured rodeo athletes and their families.
+JCCF had awarded in excess of $6.7 million in need-based financial assistance to more than 1000 injured rodeo athletes and their families.

 Assistance awards are based on the severity of injury, the number of dependents and the applicant’s financial situation.
 The Fund also takes into consideration the individual’s involvement in and/or contribution to the sport of professional rodeo.